AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/General_Settings.md

 ## Visual Settings

 In addition to the basic properties that determine the position of an annotation, you can configure its visual settings, for example, fill and stroke colors.
+To make an annotation look different when being hovered or selected, use states methods:
+- {api:anychart.core.annotations.Triangle#hoverFill}hoverFill(){api}
+- {api:anychart.core.annotations.Triangle#selectStroke}selectStroke(){api}.

-To make an annotation look different when being hovered or selected, use methods like {api:anychart.core.annotations.Triangle#hoverFill}hoverFill(){api} or {api:anychart.core.annotations.Triangle#selectStroke}selectStroke(){api}.
-These two are for the Triangle annotation, but you can find similar methods for other types: see our {api:anychart.core.annotations}API{api} or the articles on [annotation types](Overview#annotation_types) in this section.
-Please note that the list of the available settings may vary depending on the annotation type.
+Please note that the list of the available settings varies depending on the [annotation type](Overview#annotation_types).

 In the sample below, there are two annotations, an Ellipse and an Infinite Line, which change when a user hovers or select them.
 Like in the previous sample, object notation is used to configure the properties:

 ```
-// an auxiliary variable for working with annotations
-var controller = plot.annotations();

 // create an Ellipse annotation and configure its visual settings
-controller.ellipse({
+plot.annotations().ellipse({
     xAnchor: "2006-11-20",
     valueAnchor: 25.92,
     secondXAnchor: "2007-02-24",
     secondValueAnchor: 31.92,
-    hoverFill: "#398CAE 0.3",
+    hovered: {
+        fill: {"#398CAE 0.3"},
-    hoverStroke: "2 #FF0000",
+        stroke: "2 #FF0000"
+    },
+    selected: {
-    selectFill: "#398CAE 0.3",
+        {"#398CAE 0.3",
-    selectStroke: "5 #FF0000"
+        stroke: "5 #FF0000"
+    }
 });
 ```